 pride / arrogance – (TB)

-false worship – (TB)
+hidden knowledge – (TB)

 communal rebellion against God – (TB)

 These horrible outcomes provide the backstory to the call of Abram out of Ur of the Chaldees, that great ancient Mesopotamian city of antiquity.
 God’s desire has always been to fellowship with and relate to his creation but due to the above-mentioned events, that vision was delayed.
 The original garden vision must be restored, but how?
 This is where we pick up the storyline with our study of Abraham.
-God reached down and chose a man and his family line to begin undoing the results of the tragic events mentioned above.
+God reached down and chose a man and his family line to begin undoing the results of the tragic events above.
 It is this “restoration of all things” that the balance of scripture, both Old and New Testaments describe and invites us in as participants.

 For many years, I have witnessed believers get sidetracked in what I might call subplots of the Biblical narrative.
 Consider the tendency to elevate a pet doctrine to an unjustified position of importance while excluding other relevant truth.
 In contrast to getting stuck in subplots, very few of us are able to offer an intelligent, cogent explanation of the big picture story of God.
 Since we may not understand his overarching plan many of us are confused in understanding the subplots.
 Those subplots are intended to fit into and support the larger story line, not replace it.
 When we see the big picture it will help us make sense of the smaller pieces.